Installation¶

 If you choose to install pyFastChem via the setup.py function,

-then the PyBind11 library has to already present in your local
+then the PyBind11 library has to already be present in your local

 Python installation.